AguilarRaul/AguilarRaul/README.md

 <h1 align="center"> Hi there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30">, my name is Raul!</h1>

-<h3 align="center">I'm passionate about data and its potential to foster growth and transform society.</h3>
+<h3 align="center">I have a deep passion and love for data science and its potential to foster growth and transform society.</h3>

 <h3>About me</h3>